catamphetamine/easy-react-form/README.md

   * `submit(handler : Function)` — creates a form submission handler

-The resulting React component also takes a required `form : String` property which must be an application-wide unique form name (because form data path inside Redux store is gonna be `state.form.${form}`).
+The resulting React component also takes a required `formId : String` property which must be an application-wide unique form name (because form data path inside Redux store is gonna be `state.form.${formId}`).

 ### Field